buehler/mcs-event-driven-systems/doc/adr/0007-using-camunda-7.md

 ## Decision

 Due to the local Camunda7 being able to be deployed locally, we decided to go with Camunda7.
 It will make the process of integrating the java services a little bit more manual, however it will save us from finding some new implementation of our Kafka servers for the robots in the lab to pick up commands.
+This is as we need to connect the locally running hardwear in the lab with

 ## Consequences